Trend and Variance Adaptive Bayesian Changepoint Analysis & Local Outlier Scoring: Simulation Experiments

-A further statistic to highlight is the average distance from a predicted change point to a true change point.
-ABCO has an impressive distance of 0.35 which means almost every predicted change point very close to a true changepoint.
-While E.Divisive and PELT were similar to static Horseshoe in terms of Rand index, they have much greater prediction-to-true distance, implying many more false positives are predicted.
+A further statistic to highlight is the average distance from a predicted changepoint to a true changepoint.
+ABCO has an impressive distance of 0.44 (se 0.80), with almost every predicted changepoint very close to a true changepoint.
+While R-FPOP and H-SMUCE were similar in terms of other metrics, they feature much greater prediction-to-true distances of 18.97 and 14.44 respectively.
+This implies that ABCO is more accurate at predicting the correct location and less susceptible to predicting false positives.
 The ability to avoid false positives in this setting makes ABCO well suited for diverse applications.
-In comparison, the static Horseshoe algorithm is less accurate in predicting the correct number of change points and tends to miss some more subtle change as illustrated by the average difference between the number true and predicted changepoints.
-This further supports the previous finding in \cite{kowal_2018} that the SV(1) model provides better estimation of the true mean, which in this case was piece-wise constant.
-PELT and WBS assume iid Gaussian errors; as a result, they tend to not perform well under this setting.
+In comparison, the static horseshoe and DSP are less accurate in predicting the correct number of changepoints and tends to miss some more subtle change as illustrated by low F1-scores of 0.21 and 0.13, respectively.
+Although DSP and horseshoe are both designed to account for stochastic volatility, it appears the evolution process is too limiting.

-Furthermore, within the Bayesian framework, ABCO provides estimates both the local mean and point-wise credible bands.
+Furthermore, within the Bayesian framework, ABCO estimates both the local mean and point-wise credible bands.
 This allows tracking both a constant or varying signal within each cluster.
 We can see in Figure \ref{fig1} that the credible bands are able to adapt well to regions of high volatility.
+Also, the true observation volatility, $\{\sigma_{\epsilon, t}\}$, is captured well by the model as shown in the bottom right panel of Figure \ref{fig1}.